frappe/erpnext-vm/Readme.md

 #### For a build server

-Running the `build.py` script builds a vm and puts it in `~/public`.
+Running the `build.py` script builds the VMs and puts them in `~/public`.
 It also creates md5 hash files for every VM created.